SherryHsieh/Project-Proposals/README.md

 <h2>Exotic Pets</h2>
 According to the Bureau of Labor Statistics, the average veterinarian salaries for job postings in New York in 2013 are $92,000, which is 17% higher than average veterinarian salaries for job postings nationwide.
-With growing demands in pet care-related services – estimated to reach $58.51 billion in 2014 (in 2013, actual spending in pet industry expenditures reached $55.72 billion), I would like to explore the under-reported world of exotic pet care in New York by concentrating on New York-based clinics with “Avian & Exotic Pet Care” unit.
+With growing demands in pet care-related services – estimated to reach $58.51 billion in 2014 (<a href="http://www.americanpetproducts.org/press_industrytrends.asp">in 2013, actual spending in pet industry expenditures reached $55.72 billion</a>), I would like to explore the under-reported world of exotic pet care in New York by concentrating on New York-based clinics with “Avian & Exotic Pet Care” unit.
 Using data gathered from MyVeterinarian.com, facilities that I will reach out to include Animal Medical Center, Center for Avian and Exotic Medicine, St. Marks Veterinary Hospital and The Humane Society of New York, to name a few.

 New York has outlawed owning exotic pets state-wide, so exotic pets will be limited to birds, guinea pigs, turtle, reptiles, rodents and others.